catalinaescalona/greendevs/PRESENTATION.md

 # Software Tools - Backend:
 Flask (Python) for Project Web App Framework
-*
+* This was a great, simple, and dynamic framework for building our site.

-Jinja (Python) for ___
+Jinja (Python) for Template Engine
-*
+* This enabled us to create dynamic content rendering in Flask.

 Render for Web Hosting of Site and Database
-*
+* This tool simplified our site hosting and deployment processes.

 SQL for Database Queries
-*
+* This was an essential tool for handling our database information.

 ---

 # Software Tools - Code Editors:
-* Terminal
+Terminal
+* This was a good tool for various development tasks, although basic with limited functionality.

-* Visual Studio Code
+Visual Studio Code
+* This was a great code editing tool that enabled a a feature rich development environment.

 ---

 # Challenges We Encountered:
-* Teammate left near end of semester
+* One of our teammates left mid semester which impacted project continuity and required us to each individually take on his portions of the project.
-* Figuring out how frontend and backend fit together
+* Figuring out how frontend and backend fit together presented a significant challenge.
+We overcame this with frequent testing, debugging, and trial and error.
-* Unsure of best practices to implement solutions in new/unfamiliar languages.
-Each dev did something different, but we are not sure what is best (basically: we need senior devs for code review!)
+* We were unsure of the best practices to implement solutions in new and unfamiliar languages.
+Each team member had different approaches to development which worked out well, but having a senior developer to guide on best practices would have been extremely helpful.
-* Merging everyone's local changes in GitHub (terrifying)
+* The merging everyone's local code changes in GitHub while keeping the site working was one of the most challenging aspects of the project.

 ---